Aligned with India's Digital Personal Data Protection Act 2023.

 Consent & lawful basis

 Where the Act requires consent, it is obtained for a specific, lawful purpose and can be withdrawn.
-For the public-source intelligence functions MIOS performs on behalf of institutions, processing rests on the lawful basis set out in the applicable Deployment Agreement and, where relevant, legitimate legal uses recognised under the Act.
+For the public-source monitoring Merdot Track performs and the messaging Merdot Connect sends on a client's behalf, processing rests on the lawful basis set out in the applicable Terms of Service or Deployment Agreement, and, where relevant, legitimate legal uses recognised under the Act.

 Cross-border data transfers